qooxdoo/qooxdoo/docs/cli/commands.md

 If `compile.json` does not exist, `qx lint` tries to use `.eslintrc`.

+If you need to turn of a rule (generally discouraged but sometimes necessary), use the following comments in your code:

+`// eslint-disable-line <name of rule>` in the same line or

+`// eslint-disable-next-line <name of rule>` to turn off linting for the next line.

 ### Mini Web Server

 Although many applications will run perfectly well when loaded via a `file://`